fortrabbit/help/docs/sftp-uni.md

 reviewed:      2021-03-19
 title:         SFTP deployment
 naviTitle:     SFTP deployment
-lead:          Learn about the classical way to deploy and access your App on fortrabbit.
+lead:          Learn about the classical way to access files on your Universal App on fortrabbit.

 stack:         uni
 group:         deployment